 Free museums and museum days in Cincinnati:

-- Taft Museum of Art (free admission)
+- Taft Museum of Art (free admission Sundays and Mondays)

-- Cincinnati Art Museum (free admission)
+- Cincinnati Art Museum (free admission, special exhibitions are extra)

-- Contemporary Arts Center (free admission)
+- Contemporary Arts Center (free admission for Ohio and Kentucky residents, $12 general admission)

-- The Lucky Cat Museum (free admission)
+- The Lucky Cat Museum (free admission - reservations required ahead of time)

 Cincinnati Museum Center